A Chronicle of the

 Alexander “Alec” “Alex” Duncan

-Born in Aberdeen, Scotland in 1887, Alex Duncan was the brother of the famous golf professional George Duncan who won the 1920 British Open.
-In 1911 he arrived in America with his brother George who came here to play exhibitions.
-The Philadelphia Cricket Club’s professional Willie Anderson had died in late 1910 and Alex was hired to replace him.
-Duncan had been an assistant at the Hanger Hill Club in the suburbs of London where George was the professional.
+Born in Aberdeen, Scotland in 1886, Alex Duncan was the brother of the famous golf professional George Duncan who won the 1920 British Open.
+In 1911 he arrived in America on August 11, 1910 for a visit.
+The Philadelphia Cricket Club’s professional Willie Anderson died in late 1910 and Alex was hired to replace him.
+Duncan had been an assistant at the Hanger Hill Club in the suburbs of London where his brother George was the professional.
 On two occasions he was the professional and green superintendent at the Cricket Club.
 He was the professional at the Cricket Club from 1911 through 1915.
 In 1916 Duncan moved west and soon became the professional at the Chicago Golf Club.
+In 1920 he was back in Philadelphia teaching golf at Gimbels Department store in January and February.
 He returned to the Cricket Club in 1925 for another stay that lasted until his death 21 years later.
+He became a naturalized citizen on January 22, 1930.
 In 1929 he was the tournament chairman and handled a difficult problem with the rules at the Section Championship to the satisfaction of all involved.
 In 1930 he was elected second vice president of the Section and the next year he was elected president.
 He served two years as the Philadelphia Section’s seventh president.
 Duncan was elected because of the executive ability he had shown on the tournament committee and his skill as a witty after-dinner speaker.
 He had an endless supply of golf and Scotch stories along with an excellent baritone voice.
 He sang both opera and Scotch ballads.
 Duncan was the tournament chairman for two years and a delegate to the national PGA meeting in 1930.
 Duncan and the Philadelphia Cricket Club hosted what was probably the first national championship for senior professionals in 1930.
 They played for the Willie Anderson Trophy and the tournament attracted entries from most of the northeastern states.
 When Duncan died in 1946 he was the owner of the Oak Park Golf Club, which was later named the Limekiln Golf Club.

 Herbert Frederick “Herb” Jewson